 Geology and Palaeontology

-The Natural History Society of New Brunswick developed from a local interest in natural science, in particular from a few enthusiastic students of the relatively new science of geology.
+The Natural History Society of New Brunswick developed from a local interest in natural history, in particular from a few enthusiastic students of the relatively new science of geology.
 George Frederic Matthew and Charles Frederic Hartt were two of those young geologists who had already formed the Steinhammer Club, an organization devoted to the study of the local rock formations.
 Today the Steinhammer Palaeontology Laboratory maintains an interest in the palaeontology of New Brunswick by studying specimens in our collection, developing new research programs, and by supporting ongoing research of others through specimen loans and grants.

 Specific projects undertaken by the Steinhammer Palaeontology Laboratory include; studies of Late-glacial paleoecology and paleoclimate of the Maritimes using Coleoptera fossils, vertebrate and other invertebrates, the study of early Devonian sharks and eurypterids, studies of Carboniferous vertebrates and invertebrates, and the history of geoscience investigation in New Brunswick.

-The Zoology Section of the Natural Sciences Department maintains significant collections of insects, molluscs, other invertebrates, freshwater fish, amphibians and reptiles, birds, and mammals.
+The Zoology Section of the Natural History Department maintains significant collections of insects, molluscs, other invertebrates, freshwater fish, amphibians and reptiles, birds, and mammals.
 More than a century and a half of collecting has provided a core of collections that are used to enhance understanding of the biological diversity of the Atlantic region of eastern Canada.
 The Section supports continuing investigations on the fauna of the region by studying specimen material already in the collections, by acquiring new specimens, developing new research programs, and by supporting the research of others through specimen loans and grants.

 - Dr. Adrian Carter